fangdingjun/gpp/README.md

 # Myproxy
-a sample http proxy write in golang
+a sample http proxy write in golang.

-support http/https proxy and also act as a normal http server
+support http/https proxy and also act as a normal http server.

 ##Usage

-Use myproxy.Handler as a normal http.Handler
+Use myproxy.Handler as a normal http.Handler.

-myproxy.Handler detect the local request and invoke the http.DefaultServeMux
+myproxy.Handler will automatically detects the local request and proxy request, it handles the proxy request itself and invoke the http.DefaultServeMux to handle local path request.

-you can use the `http.Handle` or `http.HandleFunc` to register the local path handler
+you can use the `http.Handle` or `http.HandleFunc` to register the local path request handler.

 ##Example
 ```go